WillzZhu/CSS/test-and-code/README.md

 Topic 9: state year thi cost 000 ani unit busi
 ```
 The algorithm discovers the information relating to government, hobbies (cook), and humor (musical).
 See Topic 6-9.

-However, the algorithm is distracted by some verbs so that the top words for fictions are not very meaningful.
+However, the algorithm is distracted by some verbs.
+The top words corresponding to some categories (fiction, lore, etc) are not very meaningful.